vackosar/vackosar.github.io/_drafts/2022-02-12-SRU++-RNN-with-attention-beats-transformer.md

 - complexity O(L · B · d)

 ### SRU Results
-- On its own SRU slightly outperforms to QRNN
+- On its own SRU slightly outperforms to QRNN (Quasi-RNN)
+  - SRU "replaces convolutions" in QRNN and KNN with more recurrent connections
 - both SRU and QRNN similar speed
 - 5 - 9x speed-up over cuDNN-optimized LSTM on classification and question answering datasets
 - both ~10x faster than LSTM